 Make Your Availability Clear

-The hardest part of staffing an event is ensuring that everyone scheduled to work shows up on time and can handle the assigned shifts.
+The hardest part of staffing an event is ensuring that everyone scheduled to work shows up on time and can handle the assigned part-time shifts.

 Show that you are a reliable and well-organized person at the beginning of your cover letter.
 It’s easy to do.
 Just state: